reTHINK FOOD PROGRAM SUMMARY

 reThink Food builds on more than 20 years of thought leadership at The Culinary Institute of America aimed at unearthing the latest culinary and technology advances.
 From robotics to nutrition informatics, and food science — reThink Food presenters represent some of the greatest minds and innovators who are setting the pace for innovation and shaping tomorrow’s trends.

-The 2018 reThink Food Conference will be held November 7-9, 2018 at The Culinary Institute of America at Copia.
+The 2018 reThink Food Conference was held November 7-9, 2018 at The Culinary Institute of America at Copia.
+A summary of the 2018 conference is below.
 We hope you will join us as we continue our quest to bring you the newest and most notable innovations and advancements across food, technology, behavior and design.